ihsuy/Typon/README.md

 ## Credits

 A heartful thank you to Anna for great suggestions and helps.:heart:
-A special thank you to Kyu for correcting my broken English.
+A special thank you to Kyu for correcting my broken English.:muscle:

 ## License
 Licensed under the GNU General Public License v3.0.